 The trick is in choosing the right study abroad program in Jordan.
 Here are some terrific programs aimed at students who are serious about learning Arabic:

 International Studies Abroad’s spring, summer and fall study programs in Amman are all about discovering Arab culture.
 Jordan’s capital is an elegant city with a striking mix of ancient and new.
 Students visit historical sites like the Herculean Temple and the Umayyad Mosque, and learn the Arabic language on the beautiful campus of Al-Ahliyya Amman University.

-After a first stop in Israel, the second leg of the Mystical Mideast program brings students to Jordan.
-Participants stop in Amman before visiting the ancient ruins of Petra, a historical and archaeological city in Ma’an, Jordan.
+This Jordan study abroad program gives students the opportunity to explore the birthplace of three dominant world religions: Judaism, Christianity, and Islam.
+Study in Amman before visiting the ancient ruins of Petra, a historical and archaeological city in Ma’an, Jordan.
 The ancient city, a United Nations Educational, Scientific and Cultural Organization World Heritage Site, has had a modern-day resurgence thanks to Hollywood movies filmed there, including Indiana Jones and the Last Crusade and Transformers: Revenge of the Fallen.